What is Geography?

 The study of map-making is called cartography and the person that makes maps is called a cartographer.
 Cartographers long ago created a system of imaginary gridlines for the whole globe.
 The grid lines are called latitude and longitude.
 They are measured in degrees.

 Latitude is the measurement of distance north or south of the Equator.
 It is measured with 180 imaginary lines that form circles around the Earth east-west, parallel to the Equator.
 These lines are known as parallels.
 A circle of latitude is an imaginary ring linking all points sharing a parallel.
+Though equator is the most important of all latitudes, four other latitudes play a pivotal role in the geometric relationship between the Sun and the Earth.

 Longitude is the measurement east or west of the prime meridian.
 Longitude is measured by imaginary lines that run around the Earth vertically (up and down) and meet at the North and South Poles.
 These lines are known as meridians.